 This guide provides links to pre-populated HOLLIS Keywhere Anywhere searches under each topic, which look like this:

-Click the link to run the indicated search.
-As you will see, these searches are meant to be very broad, and many of them have thousands of results.
-To limit the results list, edit the HOLLIS search by adding additional keywords, and/or use the limiting options on the right side of the HOLLIS search results screen.
+These searches are meant to be very broad.
+To limit the results, edit the search by adding additional keywords, and/or use the filtering options on the right side of the HOLLIS search results screen.

-The guide also includes links to HOLLIS searches by book series because scholarly publishers often publish like-themed books under a descriptive series name.
+The guide also includes links to HOLLIS searches by book series.
+Academic publishers often publish like-themed books under a descriptive series name.
 Book series searches in this guide look like this (where "Routledge" is the name of the publisher):

 A HOLLIS user guide, created and maintained by the Harvard Library, is available at https://guides.library.harvard.edu/hollishelp.